 This means there is hypothetically $53,571.43 of “opportunity” to exercise and hold incentive stock options without owing AMT.

-3 – Exercise When the Spread Between Your Grant Price and Your Exercise Price Is Small
+3 – Exercise When the Spread Between Your Exercise Price and the Fair Market Value Is Small

-The amount of AMT you owe is directly related to the spread between the strike price of your incentive stock options and the exercise price of your incentive stock options.
+The amount of AMT you owe is directly related to the spread between the exercise price of your incentive stock options and the fair market value when you exercise.
 Generally speaking, a small spread means owing less AMT and a big spread means owing more AMT.

-If you want to lower your AMT, then exercising your incentive stock options when the spread is small is your best course of action.
+If you want to lower your AMT, then exercising your incentive stock options when the spread is small may be your best course of action.

 Let’s assume you have two grants of 10,000 options that you exercise at $50 per share.
-Grant 1 has a strike price of $1 and Grant 2 has strike price of $40.
+Grant 1 has a exercise price of $1 and Grant 2 has an exercise price of $40.

 If we compare these two grants and their impact on the AMT, we calculate a very different tax due for each.
 Using a flat 28% tax bracket and an exercise of 10,000 shares each, we can calculate the following:

 - Grant 1 AMT – [10,000 * (50 – 1)] * .28